 The second Mrs. Woodrow Wilson seemed the least likely of women to seize control of the ultimate power to satisfy some personal desire for recognition.
-Born in 1872 to an impoverished family from mountainous western Virginia, her one flight of fancy was a distant descent from the legendary Native American princess Pocahontas.
+Born in 1872 to an impoverished family from mountainous western Virginia, she was a distant descent from Pocahontas.
 Never an intellect, she decided to leave Mary Washington College because her dormitory room was too cold.
 She instead followed an older sister and proceeded to the nation’s capital where she quickly married a much older man from a family that owned and ran the city’s oldest jewelry store.

 As Mrs. Norman Galt, she gave birth to a son but the baby boy died within a few days.
 After 12 years of marriage, Edith found herself widowed but also wealthy.
 She began making frequent trips to Europe, where she developed a taste for the haute couture of the Parisian designer Worth.
 And when in Washington, she made a splash by becoming the first woman in town to drive her own car.

-Despite her wealth and what one wag dubbed “kittenish” good looks, Mrs. Galt was barred from the echelons of capital high society simply because her wealth derived from a retail store, and she was snobbishly marked as “trade.”
+Despite her wealth and what one wag dubbed “kittenish” good looks, Edith was barred from the echelons of capital high society simply because her wealth derived from a retail store, and she was snobbishly marked as “trade.”
 All that changed one chilly day in the early spring of 1915.

-Edith Galt had been out with her friend Altrude Gordon, then dating Cary Grayson, the White House physician.
-Among his wards were not only President Woodrow Wilson, who was still mourning the death of his wife Ellen, but also the president’s cousin Helen Bones who lived in the White House as a companion to him.
-That day, Miss Bones had joined Altrude and Edith on a relaxing but muddy hike.
+Edith had been out with her friend Altrude Gordon, then dating Cary Grayson, the White House physician.
+Among his wards were not only President Woodrow Wilson, who was still mourning the death of his wife Ellen but also the president’s cousin Helen Bones, who lived in the White House as a companion to him.
+That day, Bones had joined Gordon and Edith on a relaxing but muddy hike.
 She coaxed them back to the White House for some warm tea.
 As Edith put it, she “turned a corner and met my fate.”

 For Wilson it was love at first sight.
 Soon a presidential limousine hummed most nights outside Edith's door, ready to slip her over for romantic suppers while the next morning presidential messengers delivered suggestive love notes that flatteringly sought her apolitical opinion on issues ranging from the trustworthiness of Cabinet members to finessing diplomats as a war in Europe began to rapidly expand.

-If Mrs. Galt was overwhelmed when the President insisted they get married, his political advisors were downright alarmed.
+If Edith was overwhelmed when the president insisted they get married, his political advisors were downright alarmed.
 Not only was Wilson entrusting this woman he’d only met three months earlier with classified information, he was up for re-election in 1916.
-Marrying Mrs. Galt barely a year after his first wife’s death, they feared, would lead to his defeat.
+Marrying Edith barely a year after his first wife’s death, they feared, would lead to his defeat.
 They crafted a plan.
 They would generate a series of fake love letters as if written from Wilson to a Mary Peck with whom he had conducted a real love affair of the heart, and leak it to the press.
-It would humiliate Mrs. Galt and she would flee.
+It would humiliate Edith and she would flee.

 Except, she didn’t.
-She married the President and remembered those who had tried to rid him of her.
-Wilson won another term and, in April of 1917, led the U.S. into World War I. By then, Edith Wilson never left his presence, working together from a private, upstairs office.
+She married the president and remembered those who had tried to rid him of her.
+Wilson won another term and, in April 1917, led the U.S. into World War I. By then, Edith never left his presence, working together from a private, upstairs office.
 He gave her access to the classified document drawer and secret wartime code, and let her screen his mail.
-At the President’s insistence, the First Lady sat in on his meetings, after which she gave him withering assessments of political figures and foreign representatives.
-She denied his advisors access to him if she determined the President couldn’t be disturbed.
+At the president’s insistence, the first lady sat in on his meetings, after which she gave him withering assessments of political figures and foreign representatives.
+She denied his advisors access to him if she determined the president couldn’t be disturbed.

-At war’s end, Edith escorted Wilson to Europe so he could help negotiate and sign the Versailles Treaty and present his vision of a League of Nations to prevent any future world wars.
-When the Wilsons returned to the U.S., the honors of the old world gave way to the sober reality that the President would face enormous resistance among Senate Republicans in having his version of the League approved.
+At war’s end, Edith escorted Wilson to Europe so he could help negotiate and sign the Treaty of Versailles and present his vision of a League of Nations to prevent any future world wars.
+When the Wilsons returned to the U.S., the honors of the old world gave way to the sober reality that the president would face enormous resistance among Senate Republicans in having his version of the League approved.

-Edith Wilson firmly stepped in and began making decisions.
-Consulting with physicians, she would not even consider making her husband resign and have the Vice President take over.
-That would only depress her Woodrow.
-Her loving dedication to protect him by whatever means were necessary might have been admirable for a love story, but in declaring that she only cared about him as a person, not as a president, Mrs. Wilson revealed a selfish ignorance leading her to decide that she and the President came before the normal functioning of the executive branch of government.
+Edith firmly stepped in and began making decisions.
+Consulting with physicians, she would not even consider making her husband resign and have the vice president take over.
+That would only depress her Wilson.
+Her loving dedication to protect him by whatever means were necessary might have been admirable for a love story, but in declaring that she only cared about him as a person, not as a president, Edith revealed a selfish ignorance leading her to decide that she and the President came before the normal functioning of the executive branch of government.

-The first move in establishing what she called her “stewardship” was to mislead the entire nation, from the Cabinet to Congress to the press and the people.
-Vetting the carefully crafted medical bulletins that were publicly released, she would only permit an acknowledgement that Wilson badly needed rest and would be working from his bedroom suite.
-When individual Cabinet members came to confer the President, they went no further than the First Lady.
+The first move in establishing what she called her “stewardship” was to mislead the entire nation, from the cabinet and Congress to the press and the people.
+Vetting the carefully crafted medical bulletins that were publicly released, she would only permit an acknowledgment that Wilson badly needed rest and would be working from his bedroom suite.
+When individual cabinet members came to confer the president, they went no further than the first lady.
 If they had policy papers or pending decisions for him to review, edit or approve, she would first look over the material herself.
 If she deemed the matter pressing enough, she took the paperwork into her husband’s room where she claimed she would read all the necessary documents to him.